Katsiaryna-B/Katsiaryna-B/README.md

 - **Google Looker**: example project all-by-myself: from data collection to analysis and visualisation https://lookerstudio.google.com/reporting/785548c0-671e-4962-8116-6bbdf73de721

-- **Board games analysis** (ongoing): in this project i decided to combine my two passions - board games and data analysis.
+- **Board games analysis** (ongoing): https://github.com/Katsiaryna-B/BoardGames/tree/main/BG_analysis In this project I have decided to combine my two passions - board games and data analysis.
 I imagined that I am a consultant for the investors who need to decide whether to invest money in the releases of new board games.
 I have formulated several questions that might help them to make a decision.
 Disclaimer: of course, I am biased and want more games to be released!!!😁.

 ###
 🛠️ **What I know:**